axibase/atsd/api/data/series/group.md

 | lp_7              |                4 |
 ```

-The following `constraint` asserts that sum of `memory_allocated` parameters of all series in a subgroup is less then 14:
+The following `constraint` asserts that sum of `memory_allocated` parameters of all series in a subgroup is less than 14:

 ```json
 "constraint": "sum(series.memory_allocated) < 14"